envimate/message-mate/README.md

     filterActions.pass(processingContext);
 });
 ```
-Calls can be nested arbitrarily and don't need to return (Although not returning chains
+`Calls` can be nested arbitrarily and don't need to return.
+But executing a `Return` without
-of Channels are harder to debug than simply blocking a message).
-But returning without
-a previous Call will result in an error.
+a previous `Call` will result in an error.

-The factory method `Call.callTo` executes the Call directly.
+The factory method `Call.callTo` executes the `Call` directly.
 If access to the `Call`
 object is needed, a two step alternative exists:

 ```java